Installing Cabinet Knobs

 |Can you name my facial expression? a) I just got a whiff of old yeasty bread. b) I’m really concentration on my drilling. c) I’m trying not to laugh at my sister taking my picture.|

 Then Caitlin threaded the bolt through and screwed on the knobs.
 Perfectly beautiful and those of us with fat fingers and short fingernails can get into the cupboards now.
+Who knew you could have so much fun installing cabinet knobs!

 For your viewing pleasure, I thought you might get a laugh out of one of the outtakes of our Charlie’s Angels inspired picture.
 We were doing our best at making a sexy face.
 Caitlin said “sexy facial expressions” must not run in the family.
 Not sure what’s with that fish face I’m sporting.
 So much for my sexy look.